>

 • Total US duty increase on China imported goods since start of February – 145%.

-• Goods that are wholly obtained in the UK — with all content and manufacturing processes carried out domestically — will attract the 10% global baseline tariff increase (in effect since 5 April), provided the US classifies the UK as the country of origin under its non-preferential origin rules.
+• Goods that are wholly obtained in the UK — with all content and manufacturing processes carried out domestically —attract the 10% global baseline tariff increase (in effect since 5 April), provided the US classifies the UK as the country of origin under its non-preferential origin rules.

 • For mixed-origin goods, or goods comprising imported components assembled in the UK, U.S. Customs and Border Protection (CBP) will apply the non-preferential rules of origin to determine the correct country of origin and, in turn, the applicable tariff rate